marinaayman/marinaayman/README.md

 ### Hi there! 👋

 #### I am...
+curiosity-driven.
+steadfast in determination.
+meticulous in approach.
-curiosity-driven. steadfast in determination. meticulous in approach, birds captivate my interest. working on becoming a voracious reader.
+working on becoming a voracious reader.

 #### Experience...
 *currently under construction.*